spyder-ide/spyder-docs/doc/variableexplorer.rst

 Supported types
 ===============

-The Variable Explorer has specialized editors for a range of common built-in and third-party Python objects, and can view, edit, and deeply introspect most arbitrary objects via a more general object editor.
+The Variable Explorer has specialized editors for a range of common built-in and third-party Python objects, and can view, edit, and deeply introspect most arbitrary objects via a more general :guilabel:`Object explorer`.
 Types with specialized editing support include:

 * Integers